nannou-org/nannou/guide/src/tutorials/draw/drawing-images.md

 # }
 ```

-If you `cargo run` your app, you'll see an empty green window.
+If you `cargo run` your app, you'll see an empty window.

 ## Setting up a Texture